top of page

 8. Are there Spectators?
 No unfortunately not, there is no spectators on AMC events.
 Your support crew will be able to watch you from the start line but that is it.
 There are no other viewing areas.

 9. Can I take passengers out on track?
-Yes, as long as you have purchased a Passenger ticket and your passenger has completed the waiver.
+Yes, as long as you have purchased a Passenger ticket and your passenger is at least 16 years old and has completed the waiver.

 10. Can I bring all my friends and family?
 No, not really.
 You can bring people to help run your car and support you through the day, but we would prefer you limit this number.
 Ideally this would be the people you can fit in your car/tow vehicle.